MicrosoftDocs/learn/learn-pr/azure-fundamentals/intro-to-azure-fundamentals/includes/case-study-introduction.md

 In the other units of this learning module, you've learned about some of the cloud-based services that Tailwind Traders can use to address its technology challenges.
 With that in mind, the services that are available through Azure can help Tailwind Traders conduct its business more efficiently.

 As you complete the various modules in the Azure Fundamentals learning paths, we'll analyze the challenges that Tailwind Traders is facing.
 You'll see how you can use Azure services to address those issues as they arise.
-After you've completed each of the modules, the knowledge that you gained from resolving the hypothetical challenges that the fictional Tailwind Traders company encountered should benefit you in your real-world environments.
+After you've completed each of the modules, the knowledge that you gained from resolving the hypothetical challenges that Tailwind Traders encountered should benefit you in your real-world environments.